Traditional Plant-Based Cooking

 Soak:

-• 100 grams dried soya chunks [or soya curls or other dried meat-free chunks/pieces]
+• 100 grams dried soya chunks [or soya curls or other dried meat-free chunks/pieces, or use fresh or frozen meat-free pieces which will not require soaking]

-• 500 mililitres vegetable stock [boiling hot] [use a vegan 'beef' flavour stock, if available, such as OXO meat free beef stock cubes]
+• 500 mililitres vegetable stock, hot [use a vegan 'beef' flavour stock, if available, such as OXO meat free beef stock cubes]

 Curry: